Our Family Lawyers at Fosters can help you both understand and engage in the entire divorce procedure.

-- Adultery committed by the Respondent and where the Petitioner finds it intolerable to live with the respondent;
+- adultery committed by the Respondent and where the Petitioner finds it intolerable to live with the Respondent;

 - behaviour by the Respondent which means that the Petitioner cannot reasonably be expected to live with the Respondent;

-- separation for 5 years.
+- separation for five years.

 We are able to advise you on the most suitable way forward, taking into account your particular circumstances.